-If you think (or you have been told) you have a problem in one of these areas, you should give us a short call to talk it over.
+If you think (or you have been told) you have a problem in one of these areas, you should make a short call to talk it over.

-We can give you some basics on the phone, and set up a convenient time to drive out and inspect your property.
-After our inspection, we can provide some advice on how we can fix it.
+You can hear some basics on the phone and set up a convenient time to drive out and inspect your property.
+After an inspection, you can get some advice on how it can be fixed.